 • descriptions and explanations necessary for the understanding of said drawings and schemes and the operation of the product

 • a list of the designated standards applied in full or in part, and where those designated standards have not been applied, descriptions of the solutions adopted to meet the essential requirements of the Regulations including a list of other relevant technical specifications applied

 • a copy of the UK declaration of conformity

 • where the conformity assessment module in Annex III has been applied, copy of the type examination certificate and its annexes as delivered by the approved body involved

 • results of design calculations made, examinations carried out, etc.

 • an explanation of the compliance with the requirement of Article 10(2) and of the inclusion or not of information on the packaging in accordance with Article 10(10).

 The manufacturer or their authorised representative established in the UK is requested to keep copies of the technical documentation for a period of 10 years after the last product has been placed on the market.

 What about information for the user?
 See article 10.8 of the Regulations, and its language regime which depends on national regimes.
 Any potential restrictions or requirements for authorisation of use of the radio equipment shall be marked in order to alert the user.

-At the time of writing many standards which were harmonised under the old R&TTE directive are not as yet listed as harmonised under the new Radio Equipment Regulations 2017.
-If you need to use a standard which is not yet harmonised it is advisable to seek advice from an approved body as you will need the services of such to certify your product and therefore have sufficient evidence of compliance to the Radio Equipment Regulations 2017.
+At the time of writing many standards which were designated under the old R&TTE directive are not as yet listed as designated under the new Radio Equipment Regulations 2017.
+If you need to use a standard which is not yet designated it is advisable to seek advice from an approved body as you will need the services of such to certify your product and therefore have sufficient evidence of compliance to the Radio Equipment Regulations 2017.